Disjoint pairs in set systems with restricted intersection: Introduction

 We prove the following theorem, which states that these two functions are asymptotically equivalent.
 Here, and in the sequel, we assume that $r$ and $t$ are fixed and $n \rightarrow \infty$. \begin{thm} Let $r \ge t \ge 1$ be integers.
 Then

 as $n \rightarrow \infty$. \end{thm} In view of \Cref{thm:disjoint-to-product}, it is perhaps more natural to provide upper bounds for the function $p(n, r, t)$ in the context of trying to obtain upper bounds for $d(n, r, t)$.
 The function $p(n, r, t)$ has been investigated before by Frankl and R{\"o}dl~\cite{FranklRodl} when $r$ and $t$ are both linear in $n$.
+For single families, Ellis, Keller, and Lifshitz~\cite{ellis-keller-lifshitz} showed more recently that the maximum size of any $t$-avoiding $\mF \subset [n]^{(r)}$ with $o(n) \le r \le n/2 - o(n)$ coincides with the maximum size of a $(t+1)$-intersecting $r$-uniform family, answering a question of Erd{\H{o}}s and S{\'o}s~\cite{erdos-proc} for a wide range of $r$.

 When $n \ge n_0(r, t)$, the problem of determining $p(n, r, t)$ can be viewed as the cross-analogue of a problem resolved by Frankl and F{\"u}redi~\cite{FranklFurediuniform}.
 They showed, in particular, that if $n$ is sufficiently large and $\mF \subset [n]^{(r)}$ is $t$-avoiding, then the family consisting of all $r$-sets containing a fixed $(t+1)$-set is optimal.
 Now, note that we may assume that $t < r$, as trivially $p(n, r, r) = \frac{1}{4}\binom{n}{r}^2$.
 We make progress in determining $p(n, r, t)$ in the first two cases, $t =1$ and $t=2$.

 \begin{restatable}{thm}{thmAvoidingUniformProduct} Let $r \geq 2$ be an integer.
 There exists $n_0 = n_0(r)$ such that if $n > n_0$ and $(\mA, \mB)$ is a pair of $1$-cross-avoiding $r$-uniform set systems, then